 MFA with Distinction (Birkbeck) Artistic Direction in Theatre

-Cert d’Etudes (Ecole Jacques Lecoq) Mime and Gestural Theatre
+Cert d’Etudes (Ecole Jacques Lecoq, Paris) Mime and Gestural Theatre

 Cert IFF (Berlin) The Feldenkrais Method